justwriteclick/docslikecode/_learn/01-sphinx-python-rtd.md

 ---
 title: "Set Up Sphinx with Python"
-layout: page
+layout: learn
 image:
-  path: /images/learn/sphinx-docs-page.png
   thumbnail: /images/learn/python-logo400x200.png
-  caption: "Screenshot from Read the Docs theme"
+  caption: "Python and Sphinx"
 ---

 Sphinx works with either major versions of Python active today, Python 2 and Python 3.
 Python 3 is the current and recommended version.
 Sphinx is a documentation tool that creates HTML, CSS, and JavaScript files from [ReStructured](http://docutils.sourceforge.net/rst.html) text files.